 Creating a well-maintained front garden and driveway are great ways to add value to your home.
-But lots of people struggle with front garden designs..
-Scroll right to the bottom of this page to see our front garden design and keep reading for ideas to get you started.
+But lots of people struggle with front garden designs, and it can be hard to find inspiration online.

 Where do you start with planning a front garden or driveway?
 Here are our 5 steps for making the most of the outdoor space to the front of your home: